 Switching on the radio, you are more likely to hear Lady Gaga’s “Poker Face,” Katy Perry’s “Waking Up In Vegas,” Kenny Rogers’ “The Gambler” or Ray Charles’ “Losing Hand.”

 Probably the most eye-catching poker player is Liv Boeree.
-She is a very keen metal fan and former physicist from University of Manchester, United Kingdom, discover sbobet mobile games online.
+She is a very keen metal fan and former physicist from University of Manchester, United Kingdom, discover sbobet mobile games online, make sure to check out all the fun games and play joker123.
 She’s dubbed the “Iron Maiden” by some of her rivals and Iron Maiden are indeed also one of her favourite bands.
 She came to stardom back in 2005 when she took part in a poker reality show.
 Since then, she has gone from strength to strength and is now one of the most successful female poker players of all time with winnings of over USD $3.5m.

 Amongst the metal musicians, Jerry Cantrell from Alice in Chains and Scott Ian of Anthrax have been seen participating in poker events, they have also been seen playing with www.megareel.com games.
 Ian took part in the World Series of Poker where he won over $20,000.
 Other enthusiasts allegedly include Slash from Guns n’ Roses and Kirk Hammett of Metallica.